HASTE-project/ansible-benchmarking/readme.md

-Ansible Playbooks for Automated Deployment of the HASTE Pipeline
+Ansible Playbooks for Automated Deployment of servers for benchmarking study

+see:
+_Apache Spark Streaming and HarmonicIO: A Performance and Architecture Comparison_ [https://arxiv.org/abs/1807.07724]

 Tested with Ubuntu LTS 16.04